Joeltronics/py_nes_emulator/README.md

 ### Current status

 Very little yet.
-All documented CPU instructions are emulated (at least in theory - not all are tested).
+All documented CPU instructions are emulated (at least in theory - not all are tested), and basic there's basic PPU functionality.
 But otherwise:

-- No graphics at all yet
+- No graphics are being rendered at all yet
-- NMI is not implemented
 - No controller input
 - No APU

+Balloon Fight seems to run without crashing (though it's hard to tell if it's actually emulating properly without graphics).
+Donkey Kong & Ice Climber both crash from hitting an invalid instruction immediately after an RTS call, so there seems to be a problem with one of the stack-related instructions.

 Next goals:

-- Emulate NMI
+- Fix the bug causing Donkey Kong & Ice Climber to crash
 - Basic graphics implementation
 - Emulate some simpler ROMS (Balloon Fight, Donkey Kong, Ice Climber)